GordonZhang2024/log.cc/README.md

 ```

 ### More info
-You can see the [Wiki page](https://github.com/GordonZhang2024/log.cc/wiki/Log.cc-usage)
+You can view the [Wiki page](https://github.com/GordonZhang2024/log.cc/wiki/Log.cc-usage)

 ## License